Ayodeji97/Loader/README.md

 Loader App is a custom view animated application used to dowload files and display download status.

+_This is a custom application built and reviewed by Udacity Android Nanodegree Programme expert._

 ## Feature
 * Kotlin Coroutine for async operations